 The film counters dismissive stereotypes with stories of real people whose worldview was forged in the 60s counterculture, and who remain motivated by those youthful convictions in their 60s, 70s and 80s.
 The founders of this back-to-the-land experiment are slowing down and facing declining health.
 Will the next generation be able to sustain the community into the future?

-The hippie counterculture of southern Arizona and New Mexico is a fluid network of artists, organic gardeners and farmers, food coops, community organizers, educators and activists, musicians and dancers, massage therapists and many others, connected by a shared vision of social justice, communitarianism and sustainability which stands in stark contrast to the consumerist values of mainstream corporate America.
-At the same time, many countercultural innovations have seeped into mainstream culture, from organic produce and free range eggs in chain grocery stores to yoga, meditation, acupuncture and massage, environmental awareness, peace and border rights activism, cooperative business structures, and much more.
+Today, the legacy of the hippie counterculture of southern Arizona and New Mexico is a fluid network of artists, organic gardeners and farmers, food co-ops and CSAs, community organizers, educators and activists, musicians and dancers, alternative health practitioners and natural builders, connected by a shared vision of social justice, communitarianism and sustainability, which stands in stark contrast to the consumerist values of mainstream corporate America.
+At the same time, many countercultural innovations have seeped into mainstream culture, from organic produce and free range eggs in chain grocery stores to yoga, meditation, acupuncture and massage, wind farms and rooftop solar, peace and border rights activism, cooperative business structures, and much more.

 Fifty years after the Summer of Love, the don’t-trust-anyone-over-30 generation now dotes on their grandchildren, and faces the challenges of advancing age.
 The elders profiled in the film continue to defy convention as they pursue communal alternatives to commercial retirement facilities and nursing homes.

 Despite their enduring contributions, energy and idealism, the word “hippie” remains an epithet, and cartoonish stereotypes prevail.
 HIPPIE FAMILY VALUES tells a different story, and reclaims their legacy.